suzuki-shunsuke/ghalint/README.md

 ## Experimental Features

 > [!WARNING]
-> These features are experimental, meaning they may be changed or removed at minor pr patch versions.
+> These features are experimental, meaning they are unstable and may be changed or removed at minor or patch versions.

 ### Validate inputs of actions and reusable workflows